-This colorful quinoa pilaf is a great addition to this coming weekend’s festive holiday meals, whether you celebrate Passover or Easter.
+This colorful quinoa pilaf is a great addition to the Passover holiday’s festive Seder meal.
 Contributed to Vegan Holiday Kitchen‘s Passover chapter by a longtime reader of mine, Barbara Pollak, this pilaf is attractive made with a mix of red and white quinoa, but either color can be used on its own.
 Photos by Hannah Kaminsky. more→

 I don’t care for the name of this dish, but it’s a Jewish faux classic.
 It might look a bit like the dish it’s intending to imitate, but it tastes nothing like it — thank goodness!
 Another version is made with green beans (see Green Bean and Cashew Pâté — though Ashkenazik Jews don’t use green beans during the Passover week).
 The essential difference between this and the other recipe on this site is the use of mushrooms; both are simple and tasty.
 Serve with matzo or matzo crackers or raw veggies more→